 IPO Date: September 19, 2023

 Buyers of Instacart stock were likely disappointed by the grocery delivery service’s initial performance, which saw its stock slip down from their debut of $42 a share.
 Whether this performance was indicative of Instacart itself or investors’ continued hesitance around tech companies is up for debate.
-What isn’t is that Instacart has rallied in recent months, nearly regaining much of its initial loss, which is a possible sign of tech’s resurgence.
-Current stock prices now stand at $32.14 a share.
+What isn’t is that Instacart has rallied in recent months, overcoming its initial loss and then some, which is a possible sign of tech’s resurgence.
+Current stock prices now stand at $53.15 a share as of this writing.

 7. Nextracker